 The exact cause of frozen shoulder is not fully understood, but it is more likely to occur after the shoulder has been immobilized due to another injury or surgery.
-Factors that might increase the risk include diabetes, being over 40 years of age, prolonged immobility, and thyroid issues.
+Factors that might increase the risk include:

 Maintaining shoulder mobility through regular, gentle exercises is key to preventing frozen shoulder, especially after injury or surgery.
 Proper management of pre-existing conditions like diabetes or thyroid disorders is also crucial.